Joshua-Fredrickson/301notes/day7.md

 npm init -> it walks you through a prompt that creates a package.json file that is at the root of all web app.

-npm init -y creates a blank package.json file.
+npm init -y creates a blank package.json file (meta info)

+npm install (or npm i) -S express (or --s) anytime you install a new module "node_modules" dir

+when you add a dependency NPM adds or remove the dependency in the package.json file -g flag allows you to install anywhere on my computer.
+We will git ignore the node Modules

+cowsay is a test module

 ### express.js